Partner with Us

 Only 501(c)3 charitable organizations are eligible to receive a LITT grant.
 This includes Friends of the Library groups and Library Foundations.
 LITT cannot make a grant to an individual, a for profit entity, or school/school library.

-Teen and youth development is at the core of LITT’s mission, but in light of the pandemic and its impact on our communities, we have broadened our support beyond teen services.
-Do you have a library initiative that promotes literacy (including digital/media, financial, and health literacy), access, and equity in your community?
+Teen and youth development is at the core of LITT’s mission, but as our communities face uncertain times, we have broadened our support beyond teen services.
+Does your library initiative promote literacy (including digital/media, financial, and health literacy), access, and equity in your community?
 Let us know about it.